GfSE/SpecIF-Pages/Documentation/38_SpecIF_Roles_and_Permissions.md

 | a node at hierarchy root | undefined | undefined | undefined | undefined |
 | a node | undefined | undefined | undefined | undefined |

-Effect: The resources of that class and referenced in that hierarchy branch cannot be accessed by the user, because there is again no permission by class.
+Effect: The resources of that class and referenced in any hierarchy branch cannot be accessed by the user, because there is again no permission by class.

 ---